 - We have a good safety profile.
 Five subjects experienced a total of thirteen adverse events (AEs) related to the device or to the surgery, through February 2021.
 One was considered a serious adverse event (SAE), and all of the adverse events were in the expected category.
-The one SAE occurred at about 3 months post-implant, was resolved quickly, and did not require a hospital stay.
+The one SAE occurred at about three months post-implant, was resolved quickly, and did not require a hospital stay.
 There have been no serious adverse events due to the device or surgery since June 2018. - The efficacy data is encouraging.
 We measure efficacy by looking at three measures of visual function: The first is square localization, where Orion subjects sit in front of a touch screen and are asked to touch within the boundaries of a square when it appears.
 The second is direction of motion, where subjects are asked to identify the direction and motion of lines on a screen.
 The third is grating visual acuity, a measure of visual acuity that is adapted for very low vision.
-On square localization, five of the five subjects tested in our feasibility study performed significantly better with the system on than off.
-On direction of motion, four out of five performed better with the system on than off; and on grating visual acuity, two of five tested had measurable visual acuity on the scale of this test (versus none who can do it with the device off).
+Four subjects have completed these tests at 36-months, one subject at 24-months, and one subject at 12-months.
+For these most recent results, on square localization, six of six subjects tested in our feasibility study performed significantly better with the system on than off.
+On direction of motion, six of six performed better with the system on than off.
+On grating visual acuity, two of six tested had measurable visual acuity on the scale of this test (versus none who can do it with the device off).
 Another efficacy measurement of day-to-day functionality and benefit is FLORA, an acronym for Functional Low-Vision Observer Rated Assessment.
 FLORA is an assessment performed by an independent, third-party low vision orientation and mobility specialist who spends time with each of the subjects in their homes.
 The specialist asks each of the subjects a series of questions and also observes them performing 15 or more daily living tasks, such as finding light sources, following a sidewalk, or sorting laundry.
-The specialist the determines if the system is providing a benefit, if it is neutral, or if it is actually hurting the abilities of subjects to perform these tasks.
-Our FLORA results show that for two of the two subjects tested at 24-months to date, the Orion system is providing benefit.
-We reached agreement with the FDA in the fourth quarter of 2019 to utilize a revised version of FLORA as our primary efficacy endpoint in our pivotal trial for Orion, pending successful validation of the instrument.
+The specialist then determines if the system is providing a benefit, if it is neutral, or if it is actually hurting the abilities of subjects to perform these tasks.
+Due to the Covid-19 pandemic, 4 out of 6 FLORA assessments were not performed at the 24 month timeframe.
+A protocol update was made to add FLORA assessments at the 36 month timeframe.
+FLORA results to date show that 4 out of 6 completing the FLORA at 36 months had positive results indicating the Orion system is providing benefit.
+We reached agreement with the FDA in the fou